danielmyasnikov/personal/brochure.md

 Brochure:

-A bit about me

-My services:
+A bit about me.
+Hi my name is Dan Myasnikov, I specialise in building ... and my focus is on XXX industry.
+This industry has <1st insight>, <2nd insight> and <3rd insight>.
+Considering your audience and I can suggest you my services that will enhance your business sales and increase online presence.

-ecommerce
+1. ecommerce
-websites
+2. websites
-system development
+3. system development

-troubleshooting
+4. support
+5. marketing

 Projects I helped: